jaalto/project--shell-script-performance-and-portability/README.md

 # LICENSE

-These programs are free software; you can redistribute and/or modify the programs under the terms of GNU General Public license either version 2 of the License, or (at your option) any later version.
+These programs are free software; you can redistribute it and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+These programs are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with these programs.
+If not, see <http://www.gnu.org/licenses/>.

 Keywords: shell, sh, posix, bash, programming, optimize, performance, profiling